By DeVry University

 Ransomware is a harmful form of malware that encrypts data on the target’s machine or network, rendering it inaccessible by encrypting it with strong cryptography and hiding it behind a key that can only be unlocked with a decryption tool.
 Once the criminals are inside your system, there’s not much you can do.

-Common targets for this type of attack are small-to-medium businesses since they don't have the same anti-malware protection as their larger counterparts.
-Smaller enterprises may also be more likely to pay the ransom because they don't have the time or resources to invest in costly IT security measures or tolerate the downtime in production.
+Common targets for this type of attack are small to medium-sized businesses (SMBs) with 500 or fewer employees.
+According to Norton, small businesses are not likely to have the same anti-malware protection or IT staffing capabilities as their larger counterparts and may also be more likely to pay the ransom because they lack the time or resources to invest in costly IT security measures or tolerate the downtime in production.

 There are no guarantees that victimized companies will get their files back after paying the ransom or that authorities will catch the criminal.
-It creates a lose-lose scenario for the victims of these kinds of malware attacks, forcing them to comply if they want access back to their data, systems and networks.
+It creates a lose-lose scenario for the victims, forcing them to comply if they want to regain access to their data, systems and networks.

 How to Protect Yourself and Your Organization From Ransomware Attacks

-When it comes to protecting your data against ransomware, it's about proactiveness, early detection, prompt response and resilient recovery.
-You can learn how to defend yourself or your organization from ransomware attacks by implementing basic cybersecurity techniques recommended by the U.S. Cybersecurity & Infrastructure Security Agency (CISA), including:
+When it comes to ransomware protection, it's about proactivity, early detection, prompt response and resilient recovery.
+You can learn how to defend yourself or your organization from ransomware attacks by implementing basic cyber security techniques recommended by the CISA, including:

 - Understanding what ransomware does and how it works